Safeguarding

 or

-Even contact the police using 999
+even contact the police using 999

 All Safeguarding policies are available in the Policies section of the school website.
 Please contact the school office if you are having trouble locating one of our policies.

-Head of School & DSL
+Headteacher & DSL

-Executive Headteacher & DSL
+Deputy Headteacher & DSL

 Assistant Headteacher & DDSL